simulogics/airlinesim-docs/content/docs/advanced/performance/flight-rating-system/index.md

 The overall Flight Rating derives from evaluating both of the above-mentioned factors.
 This rating is then set against the price of the flight to produce a value called the Price-Performance Ratio (PPR).
 This only directly affects passengers flying between the two evaluated destinations - a positive PPR will, generally speaking, attract at least some traffic, whereas a negative PPR will not.

 Bear in mind, however, that connection options at either end of the flight may improve the PPR of two flights combined sufficiently for passengers to book a sector with a negative PPR.
-Keep in mind that factors such as the time spent transferring between flights and the total flight time will be taken into account when calculating connections.
+Factors such as the time spent transferring between flights and the total flight time will be taken into account when calculating connections.

 ## Ground Connections